 - Make sure that there is not more then one person is in the “danger” zone!

 Uphill see above.
 Downhill: Always (!) ski out of the danger zone, before the next skier is following.
 Rescuing one person is much easier than two or more.
 And remember that the avalanche is often triggered by the second or third skier.
-PS: More avalanches are trigged on the downhill, but more persons are caught per avalanches going up.
+PS: According to the statistics, more avalanches are trigged on the downhill, but more persons are caught per avalanches going uphill.

 - Over 90% of avalanche accidents are with snow slabs (“Schneebretter”) and in dry snow conditions.